-Every woman’s fertility timeline is different, but the short answer, according to experts, is that the ability for a woman to become pregnant decreases quite dramatically after the age of 35 – but that doesn’t mean you can’t have a baby later in life.
+Every woman’s fertility timeline is different, but the short answer, according to experts, is that the ability for a woman to become pregnant decreases quite dramatically after the age of 35 – but that doesn’t mean it’s too late to have a baby.

 The truth is that pregnancy at any age has pros and cons, but it’s generally agreed by fertility specialists that women in their early 30s fall within the pregnancy “sweet spot”.

 The reason offered by experts for this statement is that by this stage of your life, you and your partner are likely to be set career-wise, be more financially stable and therefore have a solid foundation on which you can safely start a family.

 However, it’s not only career and lifestyle that determines the ‘ideal’ age during which you decide to become pregnant.
 As mentioned above, after the age of 35, there is a considerable decrease in fertility; even at 30 years of age, doctors will tell you not to wait too much longer before becoming pregnant, especially if you’re thinking of having more than one child.